Darién Province: Hydrology

 In Darién Province watersheds form extensive sedimentary waterways, pouring their waters into rivers such as the 231 km Rio Chucunaque and the 230-km Tuira (the longest, most treacherous rivers in Panama).
 The hydrographic system in the province shows a minimum flow in March and April and a maximum in November.

 The use of water resources is largely limited to the provision of potable water to 15 towns.
 The lack of detailed information on topography and hydrometeorology makes it difficult to estimate hydropower potential, but possible candidates are the Pirre, Antad, Tuira, Chico and Yape Rivers.

 Demographics

 The province's population is small, dispersed and heterogeneous, located in small towns linked to waterways.
 Significant migration flows to and from the province have been recorded.

 In 1970 the population totaled 22,685, primarily mulattoes, black people, indigenous Colombian Chocoanos and settlers from other areas of Panama.
 Approximately 60 percent of the population is located in 523 towns of less than 500 inhabitants each.

 In 2000 the Census of Population and Housing indicated that the May population of Darién was 40,284 inhabitants living in 11,514 dwellings in 613 towns.

 Preliminary data from the XI National Census of Population and Housing VI show that as of May 16, 2010 Darién has a population of 46,951 inhabitants, of which 25,764 are men and 21,187 women.
 There were a total of 15,310 homes.
+At the 2023 census 54,235 people were counted.